Our Top Ten Festivals for Students in 2026

 • Where: Heaton Park, Manchester

-• How much: £135 plus a booking fee (standard 2-day weekend ticket)
+• How much: £163, plus a booking fee (standard two-day weekend ticket)

 Always a popular event with Manchester’s student population, Parklife features a few big headliners and a tonne of supporting acts.
-The event blends DJs and live acts playing hip-hop, pop, rock, grime, club, house and dance music.
+The event blends DJs and live acts playing hip-hop, pop, rock, grime, club, house, and dance music, making it one of the best things for students to do in Manchester.
 So, whatever your tastes, you’re almost guaranteed to enjoy what’s on offer!

 There’s no camping at Parklife, so you’ll need to consider accommodation costs (if you don’t live nearby).
 However, Parklife offers some of the best value for money from all UK festivals when it comes to ticket prices - perfect for budget-conscious students!